ben-mathu/idea-bag-solutions/README.md

 # idea-bag-solutions

-These are a list of solutions to problems listed in the Idea Bag App at: https://play.google.com/store/apps/details?id=com.alansa.ideabag2
+These are a list of solutions to problems listed in the Idea Bag App at: [Idea Bag](https://play.google.com/store/apps/details?id=com.alansa.ideabag2)

 ## Instructions